All-time Favorite Video Games

 5. Metal Gear Solid

-Metal Gear Solid is truly the richest video game series ever, with a myriad of ideas and concepts which include the likes of technology, psychology, war, supernatural, stealth, politics, ethics, martial arts, honor, loyalty and a lot more.
-As innovative as it’s storytelling, Metal Gear Solid also has really good stealth gameplay, even Metal Gear Solid 1 can hold up to modern standards.
+Metal Gear Solid is truly the richest video game series ever, with a myriad of ideas, concepts and themes.
+As innovative as it’s storytelling, Metal Gear Solid also has really good stealth gameplay, to the point that even Metal Gear Solid 1 can hold up to modern standards.
 Intricate plots, thematic exploration, rich characters, polished stealth gameplay and great boss battle designs — the series has all the makings of a good game, and you would be hard-pressed to even find a single thing to complain about.
 Looking back, Metal Gear Solid was truly one of a kind.

 Over the years I have come across various graphic adventure games which are all top contenders for my favorite game lists, especially those on the portable consoles.
 I made a separate list for this, so please check it out if you are interested.

-The Suikoden series is a reference to the 108 Stars of Destiny of Chinese classics literature.
-The games are set in a chaotic medieval war zone setting, where wars are fought due to the very powerful True Runes.
-Most of the games feature the main character, usually the silent protagonist type, who would later form his own army and recruit more and more soldiers under him, who would all soon become the “108 Stars of Destiny.”
-Pretty self-explanatory, one can recruit a maximum of all 108 characters – giving you a very wide and flexible tactical advantage in battles, as each character has distinctive styles.
+Suikoden is a RPG series which is a reference to the 108 Stars of Destiny of Chinese classics literature.
+The games are set in a time of medieval wars, where conflict between people stemmed from the very powerful True Runes.
+Most of the games feature the main character, usually the silent protagonist type, who would later form his own army and would be known as the “108 Stars of Destiny.”
+Pretty self-explanatory, one can recruit a maximum of all 108 characters, all with their distinctive styles and skills, giving you many tactical choices in battle.
 Noteworthy titles in the series are definitely Suikoden II and V, and also my favorites.

 9. The Legend of Heroes